 0123456789ABCDEF0123456789ABCDEF

-Note: The AES key is managed externally and can be updated periodically to enhance streaming security.
+Security Note: The AES key is managed externally and can be updated periodically to enhance streaming security.
+Implement key rotation policies for production environments.